History of television: C. Francis Jenkins

+Takayanagi

 On December 25, 1926, Kenjiro Takayanagi demonstrated a television system with a 40-line resolution that employed a Nipkow disk scanner and CRT display at Hamamatsu Industrial High School in Japan.
 This prototype is still on display at the Takayanagi Memorial Museum at Shizuoka University, Hamamatsu Campus.
 By 1927, Takayanagi improved the resolution to 100 lines, which was not surpassed until 1931.
-In Japan he is viewed as the man who completed the first all-electronic television.
+He is the man who completed the first all-electronic television.
 His research toward creating a production model was halted by the US after Japan lost World War II.

+Bell Labs

-In 1927, a team from Bell Telephone Laboratories demonstrated television transmission from Washington to New York, using a prototype flat panel plasma display to make the images visible to an audience.
-The monochrome display measured two feet by three feet and had 2500 pixels.
+On April 7, 1927, a team from Bell Telephone Laboratories demonstrated television transmission from Washington, D.C. to New York City, using a prototype array of 50 lines containing 50 individual neon lights each against a gold-appearing background, as a display to make the images visible to an audience.
+The display measured approximately two feet by three feet and had 2500 total pixels (50x50).